MarcusOngJR/MarcusOngJR/README.md

 # 👋 Hey, I'm Marcus Ong

-✨ *"In a world without magic, programming is the modern spellbook."*

 I’m a **Software Engineering student at Ngee Ann Polytechnic** who loves building meaningful things through code — from **AI-powered productivity tools** 🧠 to **web platforms that improve daily life** 🌍.